NFL Conference Championship Picks: Predictions, betting favorites, best plays for 2023 AFC, NFC Championship games - NBC Sports

-The NFC and AFC Championship games this weekend feature the top seeds in one game and a rematch of last year’s conference title game in the other.
+The NFL playoff semifinals are here and the NFC and AFC Championship games this weekend feature the top seeds in one game and a rematch of last year’s conference title game in the other.
 Each matchup is rife with storylines and the sports books expect each game to be close.
 In fact, for just the third time in the Super Bowl era, neither Conference Championship game has a team favored by three points or more.

 Jalen Hurts and the Philadelphia Eagles host Nick Bosa, Brock Purdy and the San Francisco 49ers on Sunday afternoon.
 Mike Shanahan and the 49ers have not lost since before Halloween while Nick Sirianni and the Eagles have lost just once this season with Jalen Hurts under center.